cloudposse/terraform-aws-components/modules/config-bucket/README.md

 It implements a configurable log retention policy, which allows you to efficiently manage logs across different storage classes (_e.g._ `Glacier`) and ultimately expire the data altogether.

-It enables server-side default encryption.
+It enables server-side encryption by default.
 <a name="https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html">https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html</a>

 It blocks public access to the bucket by default.